jmdaemon/mb-warband-pop-guide/Troop Trees.md

+# Troops

+## Table of Contents

+${toc}

-## Troop Combat
+## Guidelines

-For Troop Battles in PoP, keep in mind the following guide rules:

-- Bows outscale Guns
+There are some general guide lines that hold true of combat in M&B Warband in general.

+These guide lines are true of Native and in PoP as well.

+Specifically in the base game:

 - Mounted-Ranged units are bad.
 The A.I is not good and the troops aren't effective.
 - Ranged units are very good.
 You always want to have lots of them.

+For PoP particularly:

+- Bows outscale Guns in troop battles

-## Troop Tree Discussion:
+## Tiers

 The tiers for best troops are as follows: